MylesBorins/beacon-conf/README.md

 lib-mdns is distributed under the terms the MIT or GPL2 Licenses.
 Choose the license that best suits your project.
-The text of the MIT and GPL licenses are at the root directory.
+The text of the MIT and GPL licenses are in the root directory.